How to Read the Monthly Visa Bulletin [November 2025]

 Table of Contents

-The U.S. Department of State has released the October 2025 Visa Bulletin, the latest update to the green card waiting list.
-This monthly bulletin is important for green card applicants to understand how long they may need to wait to apply and receive approval.
+The U.S. Department of State has released the November 2025 Visa Bulletin, the latest update to the green card waiting list.
+This monthly bulletin helps green card applicants to understand how long they may need to wait to apply and receive approval.

-• Final Action Date: The date indicates that USCIS or the National Visa Center is prepared to approve the visa petition and proceed with green card issuance.
+• Final Action Date: The date when USCIS or the National Visa Center can approve your visa application and issue a green card.

-• Dates for Filing: The date indicates when an applicant becomes eligible to submit their application to USCIS or the National Visa Center for further processing.
+• Dates for Filing: The date when you’re allowed to submit your application to USCIS or the National Visa Center for further processing.

-The gap between these two dates generally represents the estimated processing time by USCIS.
+The time gap between these two dates usually reflects the processing timeline by USCIS for each visa category.

-If you’re waiting for a green card, this update is important—it helps you understand how much longer you might need to wait.
+If you’re waiting for a green card, the November 2025 update helps you track your progress and know how much longer you may need to wait before you can move forward.

 Family-Based Green Card Updates

-F2B – Unmarried Children (21+) of Green Card Holders All No Change
+F2B – Unmarried Children (21+) of Green Card Holders Rest of the World Advanced 66 Days

-F3 – Married Children of U.S. Citizens Philippines Advanced +5 months
+F3 – Married Children of U.S. Citizens Mexico Advanced 16 Days

 Employment-Based Green Card Updates